Darrell Crate: Easterly Government Properties

-In February 2015, Crate became the chairman of Easterly Government Properties, Inc., a publicly traded REIT on the New York Stock Exchange that is focused primarily on the acquisition, development and management of Class A commercial properties that are leased to U.S. Government agencies that serve essential functions.
+Crate is the CEO of Easterly Government Properties, Inc., a real estate investment trust traded on the New York Stock Exchange that is focused on the acquisition, development and management of Class A commercial properties leased to U.S. Government agencies serving essential functions.
 According to Business Wire, Crate became the chairman of Easterly Acquisition Corp., a publicly traded blank check company in July 2015.